theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 - Low Coupling: Minimizing dependencies between classes is crucial in an OO design.
 Classes like Manager shouldn't cause major changes in another class like Funding Basket.

-> _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
+> _**[Sprint 2, 3 & 4]** Will eventually address up to **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._